gentilmente/copista/readme.md

-# capture photos with Gphoto2 in side an Electron app
+# capture photos with Gphoto2 inside an Electron app

 ## To Use